parcel-bundler/website/src/getting-started/webapp.md

 Common names for these scripts are `start` for starting the development environment and `build` for building a production version of your application.
 We will be using these naming conventions in the example below.

-To run the development environment in this minimal example you can run `yarn run start` or `npm run start`.
+To run the development environment in this example you can run `yarn run start` or `npm run start`.

-To create a production build in this minimal example you can run `yarn run build` or `npm run build`.
+To create a production build in this example you can run `yarn run build` or `npm run build`.

 {% sample "", "column" %}
 {% samplefile "package.json" %}